yongbinfeng/Pileup_GNN/README.md

 - torch_geometric == 1.6.3

 **Training**\
-Before start training the models, you should first run `prepare_dataset.py` in `/datasets` to construct the graph for each event of your selected PU level.\
+Before start training the models, you should first run `prepare_dataset.py` in `/datasets` to construct the graph for each event of your selected PU level.
+Graph is constructed by connecting particles that are less than some threshold of `deltaR`, you can specify the `deltaR` when running `prepare_dataset.py`.
+The default is 0.8.\
 \
 You can specify arguments for training, or it will follow the default sets in the files.
 The particular arguments that need to be set are `pulevel` to specify the nPU of the training dataset.\
 \